-High plasma pressures are achieved by several heating schemes such as radio frequency heating or neutral beam injection (NBI).
-While both may produce parallel and perpendicular pressure anisotropy [3, 4], NBI induces strong toroidal flows [5].
-It has been found that centrifugal effects have a significant impact on equilibrium and stability in STs [6].
-In such devices, scenarios at high β feature optimised current profiles in which the core magnetic shear, a measure of the inclination of the magnetic field lines with respect to one another, is either reversed (advanced scenario), or small over a wide region (hybrid scenario) with the safety factor (the pitch of the magnetic field lines denoted by q) always above unity [7].
+[1, 2], NBI induces strong toroidal flows [3].
+Large β values are typical of spherical tokamaks (STs) (devices with an aspect ratio, i.e. the ratio of major over minor radii of the toroidal chamber, close to unity) which also exhibit strong natural shaping [4].
+It has also been found that centrifugal effects have a significant impact on equilibrium and stability in STs [5].
+In such devices, scenarios at high β feature optimised current profiles in which the core magnetic shear, a measure of the inclination of the magnetic field lines with respect to one another, is either reversed (advanced scenario), or small over a wide region (hybrid scenario) with the safety factor (the pitch of the magnetic field lines denoted by q) always above unity [6].